Bilirubin-Test-Jaundice-Hepatitis-Dr-Qaisar-AhmedDr Qaisar Ahmed MD, DHMS.

-A bilirubin test measures bilirubin levels in our blood.
+A bilirubin test measures its levels in our blood.
 Bilirubin is the yellow pigment in bile.
 We might have high bilirubin levels if our liver is having trouble processing bilirubin into bile, or if our bile ducts are blocked.

 What is bilirubin?